Fabiane-Martins/MS2-London-Walking-Tour/README.md

 ##### Features Left to Implement when skills develop

 > - Add review section.
-This is one of the users requerement and it'll help stablish business validation.
+This is one of the users most import requerement and it'll also help stablish the business validation.
-> - Add blog page for more engement.
+> - Add blog page for more content, engement and on page SEO.
-> - Add subscribe buttom so users to get notification.
+> - Add subscribe buttom for users to get notification and news letter.
-> - I would like to add interactive animation and carousel banner.
+> - I would like to add interactive animation and carousel image banner.
-> - I'd like to add payment gateway to the website to imediatelly buy tours tickets.
+> - I'd like to add a payment gateway to the website to imediatelly purchase tours tickets.

 ---